magnussolution/magnusbilling7/wiki/en/modules/sip/sip.rst

 Password
 --------

-| We did not write the description to this field.
+| Voicemail password.
+It's possible to enter in the Voicemail typing *111